moby/moby/docs/sources/articles/networking.md

     containers if this parameter is `1`.
 Usually you will simply leave the Docker server at its default setting `--ip-forward=true` and Docker will go set `ip_forward` to `1` for you when the server starts up.
+If you set `--ip-forward=false` and your system's kernel has it enabled, the `--ip-forward=false` option has no effect.
-To check the setting or turn it on manually:
+    To check the setting on your kernel or to turn it on manually:

         $ sysctl net.ipv4.conf.all.forwarding
         net.ipv4.conf.all.forwarding = 0